May 30, 1975 (47)

-Thomas DeCarlo Callaway, born May 30, 1975, better known by his stage name CeeLo Green (or Cee Lo Green), is an American singer, rapper, record producer, and businessman.
-He is known for his work in soul music, including the hit singles “Crazy” and “Fuck You”.
+Thomas DeCarlo Callaway, better known by his stage name CeeLo Green (or Cee Lo Green), is an American singer, rapper, record producer, and businessman.
+He is known for his work in soul music, including the hit singles “Crazy” and “F**k You”.
 Born in Atlanta, Georgia, Green came to initial prominence as a member of the Southern hip hop group Goodie Mob.
 He subsequently began a solo career, releasing two albums on Arista Records: Cee-Lo Green and His Perfect Imperfections (2002) and Cee-Lo Green… Is the Soul Machine (2004).

 From 2011 to 2014, Green was a judge and coach on the American reality television singing competition The Voice, appearing on four of its seasons.
 He voiced Murray the Mummy in the 2012 animated feature film Hotel Transylvania, and also appeared in a few television programs and films including his own show, CeeLo Green’s The Good Life, on TBS.
 Green has appeared in commercials, including 7 Up, Duracell, M&M’s, and sake brand TYKU.
 His work has earned numerous awards and accolades, including five Grammy Awards, a BET Award, a Billboard Award, and a Brit Award.